FOREX-Euro bounces after unexpectedly strong German data

 * Fed's George, Lockhart say December taper on the agenda

-peak against the yen and gained for a second straight day versus
+peak against the yen and rose for a second straight day versus

 the dollar on Friday after much-stronger-than-expected German